PeteDockrill/DD4HEP/analysis/README.md

 This directory contains modified versions (some of which are still WIP) of Josh Tingey's analysis scripts.
 The originals can be found in Bristol-SiD-Development/pixelStudies.
 These versions have been changed for compatibility with DD4Hep, with small additions for debugging.

+There are also alternative analysis scripts (tracking_histograms.py, dependent on extracttrack.py and histwrap.py) available.

 ## commonFunctions.py
 Contains miscellaneous functions used by the other files.